 In that September 29, 1934, game, his playing days almost over, Ruth hit a foul ball to right that glanced off the arm of a young fan.
 After he walked, Ruth motioned the bench to put in a pinch runner.
 According to a story in the next day’s Washington Post, Ruth “started out for the kid his foul had hit.
 On the way. the Babe called for a baseball from an umpire.
 He reached the stands and looked down at the kid and the kid looked up at him,” the Post‘s account read.
 “He autographed the ball and gave it to the lad and also put his autograph in the boy’s book….
 The 5,000 (fans) cheered again – not the Babe this time, but his big heart…..
 That’s why he is the Might Man of Baseball.”

-A version of this appeared in the July 2021 edition of The Squibber , the online quarterly newsletter of SABR’s Bob Davids chapter.
+This also appeared in the July 2021 edition of The Squibber , the online quarterly newsletter of SABR’s Bob Davids chapter.
+Another version appeared in the popular Yankees blog StartSpreadingthe News.blog in April 2022.